Onix-Systems/nest-js-boilerplate/README.md

 ![onix](https://img.shields.io/badge/onix-systems-blue.svg)

 > Node.js Nest.js API with TypeScript 3.
 Supports MongoDB
-> See [node-nest-quick-start](https://github.com/igrokqq/nestjs-jwt-boilderplate) if you need vanilla JS

 ## Description
 This generator will help you to build your own Nest.js Mongodb API using TypeScript 3.